 So why would a text-based written document be difficult for a computer to read?

-Generally, text-based documents (as opposed to spreadsheets, presentations, brochures, newsletters, etc.) are going to be the most easily interpreted by a machine into non-visual forms or forms more easily read by those who can interpret some visual information.
+Generally, basic text-based documents (as opposed to spreadsheets, presentations, brochures, newsletters, etc.) are going to be the most easily interpreted by a machine into non-visual forms or forms more easily read by those who can interpret some visual information.
 But they still may include elements that will need to be addressed, including:

 - Graphics (even simple logos)